 There are many ways to watch TVPlayer.
 Aside from on desktop (PC and Mac), apps are available for Android and iOS devices, Apple TV, Amazon Fire TV, and Samsung Smart TVs.
 While TVPlayer is only available in the UK, UK customers can watch premium channels from anywhere in the EU.
 Besides, a VPN and UK IP address helps unblock TVPlayer from anywhere in the world.

-With USTVNow, you have the option of both free and paid plans.
-The free live TV channels offered are ABC, CBS, CW, PBS, and MyNetwork TV.
-However, the paid plans (available for $19 without DVR or $29 with DVR) include the likes of AMC, FX, and USA Network.
+With USTVNow, American expats and members of the armed forces can stream a huge range of channels including ABC, CBS, CW, and PBS while outside of the US.
+Plans begin at $19 USD per month although there’s also a $29 plan that offers DVR functionality as well.
 While this is a good choice for TV shows, it’s not your best bet if you’re looking for sports content.
 With USTVNow, you can watch via three devices at once.

 12. YouTube TV

 There are over 70 live TV channels available on YouTube TV.
 This includes Cartoon Network, ESPN, NBA TV, and TBS.
 Some networks such as Showtime and Starz are available for an additional fee.
 Aside from having a healthy selection of channels, YouTube TV lets you stream on up to three devices simultaneously.
 What’s more, it includes unlimited storage space with recordings remaining available for up to nine months.